hamcrest/OCHamcrest/README.md

 to another using the `-isEqual:` method.
 The test passes since the `Biscuit` class defines an `-isEqual:` method.

-OCHamcrest's functions are actually declared with an "HC" package prefix (such as `HC_assertThat` and `HC_equalTo`) to avoid name clashes.
-To make test writing faster and test code more legible, short syntax is provided by default.
+OCHamcrest's functions are actually declared with an "HC_" package prefix (such as `HC_assertThat` and `HC_equalTo`) to avoid name clashes.
+To make test writing faster and test code more legible, optional short syntax is provided by default.
 For example, instead of writing `HC_assertThat`, simply write `assertThat`.

 Predefined matchers